-DWF expects to continue to develop its business while generating sufficient cash flow to underpin its continued organic and non-organic expansion.
+DWF expects to continue to develop its business while generating sufficient cash flow to underpin its planned dividend policy and continued organic and non-organic expansion.
 The legal business is an asset light business model compared to some other service businesses and as such requires modest investments to sustain its operations or grow the business and is highly scalable.
-Operating cash conversion for the financial year ended 30 April 2018 was 80%.
+Operating cash conversion for the financial year ended 30 April 2018 was 80%, which would support the Group's intended dividend policy if historical levels are maintained post-Admission.